Incubator Hedge Funds: Your Questions Answered

 You can use any brokerage firm to launch your incubator fund.
 As soon as the fund has been established and you have received the organizational documentation and partnership agreement, you will be able to open a brokerage account and begin trading.

-If I add or withdraw capital from the incubator fund, will it affect the track record?
+Can I add and withdraw capital from the incubator fund?

 No. The track record of the fund is measured as the percentage return of assets under management, regardless of the amount of capital contributed to or withdrawn from the fund.

-Do I need an administrator during the incubator fund period?
+Do I need a fund administrator for my incubator fund?

 Why would I want to establish an offshore incubator fund?